WilfingerS/CYS492_Project/readMe.md

-Project for CCSU CYS492-02\n
+# Project for CCSU CYS492-02
-Year 2024\n
+## Authors: Ian Wohlhieter, Seth Wilfinger <br/> Spring 2024
-Authors: Ian Wohlhieter, Seth Wilfinger\n
+To run this project download the BankingApp Directory and run with [Android Studio](https://developer.android.com/studio)